alic3woodstock/tclgz_loader/README.md

 This project is not finished but, for now, it's usable.
 I do not intend to continue for a while since I have a lot of things to do and I want some time to play doom instead of work in this launcher.

-Some considerations:
+Some considerations:<br />
-I used the Skyrim mod downloader Wabbajack as an inspiration for getting wads, mods, and maps for my application it's easier to deal with licenses than distributing the files with a release or something like that.
+- I used the Skyrim mod downloader Wabbajack as an inspiration for getting wads, mods, and maps for my application it's easier to deal with licenses than distributing the files with a release or something like that.<br />
-I plan to make a compiled release for Windows in the future.
-I compiled with Freewrap for windows but fonts became blurry.
+- I plan to make a compiled release for Windows in the future.
+I compiled with Freewrap for windows but fonts became blurry.<br />
-I plan a Linux release (with all downloaded files included) since Linux doesn't receive much attention as windows.
-For Windows, we have Brutalizer but nothing like that for Linux
+- A I plan a Linux release with all downloaded files included for near future, since Linux doesn't receive much attention as windows.
+For Windows, we have Brutalizer but nothing like that for Linux <br />
-Editing config files is not as easy as creating profiles, but is faster once everything is configured it's just a matter of launching the application and start playing
+- Editing config files is not as easy as creating profiles, but is faster once everything is configured it's just a matter of launching the application and start playing <br />
-The program can be used entirely via keyboard.
+- The program can be used entirely via keyboard. <br />
-Tab -> change tab
+-- Tab -> change tab <br />
-Space -> change mod
+-- Space -> change mod <br />
-Arrow up/down -> choose map/game to play
+-- Arrow up/down -> choose map/game to play <br />
-Enter -> run game.
+-- Enter -> run game.